jpotter80/math-sim/README.md

 poetry run pytest
 ```

-## Project Structure

-- `math_sim/`: Main package directory
-  - `resource_monitor.py`: Contains the ResourceMonitor class and aliquot sequence function
-- `tests/`: Directory containing test files
-- `pyproject.toml`: Poetry configuration and project metadata

 ## Contributing

 Contributions to Math-Sim are welcome!
 Please feel free to submit a Pull Request.
+When contributing, please:

+- Follow the PEP 8 style guide
+- Write unit tests for new features
+- Document any concurrency patterns used
+- Ensure all tests pass before submitting a PR

+## Future Plans

+- Implement a GUI for easy interaction with simulations
+- Develop more advanced parallel algorithms
+- Create a web interface for running simulations
+- Explore integration with distributed computing frameworks

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Thanks to all contributors and users of this project
-- Inspired by the fascinating world of number theory and the importance of resource management in computing